Sohaib18-12/Mailing_script/README.md

-## How to use

-Dear, I hope you're all doing good. this code is a code using the module "smtplib" to send emails, I am using it to apply for jobs
+# Job Application Email Automation

+Welcome!
+This code is designed to automate the process of sending job application emails using the `smtplib` module.
+Below are the steps to get started:

+## Getting Started

+1. **Replace Resume and Cover Letter**:
-1- The first thing you have to do is replace the file "cover.pdf" and the file "Resume.pdf" with your own resume and cover letter.
+   - Replace the files `cover.pdf` and `Resume.pdf` with your own resume and cover letter.

+2. **Fill Personal Information**:
-2- Then open the Excel file "Job_Track.xlsx" from the sheet personal data and fill your personal information
+   - Open the Excel file `Job_Track.xlsx` and navigate to the "Personal Data" sheet.
+Fill in your personal information.

-3- Enter the following link and get your own gmail key https://support.google.com/mail/answer/185833?hl=en
+3. **Get Gmail Key**:
+   - Follow [this link](https://support.google.com/mail/answer/185833?hl=en) to obtain your Gmail API key.

+4. **Set Gmail Password**:
-4- Copy and past the password you've generated in the password cell in the excel file in personal data sheet
+   - Copy and paste the generated password into the "Password" cell in the Excel file under the "Personal Data" sheet.

+5. **Create Company Database**:
-5- Now you can start creating your company database in sheet called "data"
+   - Start creating your company database in the "data" sheet of the Excel file.

+6. **Customize Email Message**:
-6- The file Body.py defines the message that you want to send you can change it if you have knowlodge with html language
+   - The file `Body.py` defines the message that will be sent.
+Customize it according to your preferences.
+Knowledge of HTML can be helpful for advanced customization.

+7. **Send Emails**:
-7- To send the emails, open the file main.py and run it
+   - Open the file `main.py` and run it to start sending the emails.
+The emails will be sent one by one.

+## Important Notes

+- **Test Emails First**:
-!!!!
-I seggust you to try emails you have access to, to ensure that it's working properly before sending real job application !!!
+  - It's recommended to test with emails you have access to before sending real job applications.
+This ensures everything is working correctly.

-The emails will start sending one by one.
+## Feedback and Support

-For you have any questions or improvments don't hesitate to contact me, I would like to enhance it more to make more usable for non-technical people
+If you have any questions, suggestions for improvements, or need assistance, feel free to contact me.
+I'm constantly working on enhancing this tool to make it more user-friendly for everyone.

-Take care :)
+Take care and happy job hunting! :)